Wolstanton: Recent developments

 Wolstanton Colliery was sunk in 1916.
-Originally an iron ore and coal mine, it was located just to the east of the town.
+Originally an iron ore and coal mine, it was located just to the east of the village.
 Redeveloped in the 1960s, the shafts being deepened to reach the lowermost coal seams produced 1 million tons in 1963.
 The towering concrete structures located at the top of the shafts contained the 3 'Mine Winders', each winder motor rated 3300 horse power.
 The shafts at 1,265 Yards, were noted as the deepest in Britain and the coal working depth extending further as the deepest in Western Europe.
 The mine was connected underground with neighbouring Hanley Deep, Sneyd and Whitfield collieries.
 By 1986 it was closed completely, eventually replaced by Wolstanton Retail Park.
 Recorded between 1923 and 1946, pre-nationalization, some 14 miners are listed fatally injured.
 Between 1947 and 1985, some 38 Wolstanton miners were fatally injured.
 A memorial plaque is located on the approach road to the local Asda superstore that opened in 1989, and a commemorative 'winding wheel' features the newly opened Marks & Spencer flagship Superstore.

 The large Asda store and the Wolstanton Retail Park now covers the main part of the former mine, and the colliery's former sports field is now—after some not inconsiderable opposition—being redeveloped with housing.
-A new road (originally proposed in 1978) has been built connecting the A500 with the A527 through the town, following for the most part the old colliery approach road (Grange Lane).
+A new road (originally proposed in 1978) has been built connecting the A500 with the A527 through the village, following for the most part the old colliery approach road (Grange Lane).
 Paid for by the developers of the site, Bloor Homes, this road finally opened to the public on 24 January 2008.
 In April 2012 planning permission was granted for a regional flagship Marks & Spencer store to be built on Wolstanton Retail Park.
-At 140,000sq ft it will be one of the largest in the UK.
+At 140,000sq ft its one of the largest in the UK.